 TGbc Editor: please update the following paragraph in this subclause as shown below:

-An EBCS relaying STA may filter traffic based on the value carried in the Address 3 field of a received frame to determine that the frame is an EBCS UL frame.
-An EBCS relaying STA may filter traffic based on the value carried in the Address 1 field of a received EBCS UL frame.
+An EBCS relaying STA may filter traffic based on the EBCS Content MAC address carried in the Address 3 field of a received frame to determine that the frame is an EBCS UL frame.
+An EBCS relaying STA may further filter traffic based on the value carried in the Address 1 field of a received EBCS UL frame.

+NOTE – An EBCS relaying STA that is affiliated with an EBCS proxy can ignore an EBCS UL frame whose Address 3 field does not match the one or more EBCS Content MAC addresses that can be based on the relationship between the EBCS proxy and one or more destinations.
+Furthermore, an EBCS relaying STA can be configured to ignore EBCS UL frames based on the value carried in the Address 1 field.

 11.55.4.3 EBCS UL operation at an EBCS non-AP STA